Due to the Raspberry Pi’s size and the necessary accessories, TorBox is very easy to use on the road.

-Below, we show you the recommended minimal accessories for portable use.
+Below, we show you the latest recommended minimal accessories for portable use.
 Below the images, you find further information about the items used with the corresponding links.

-- Raspberry Pi 4 Model B with a Pimoroni’s chunky heatsink in combination with a Pibow Coupé 4 case.
+- A Raspberry Pi 4 Model B with a Pimoroni’s chunky heatsink combined with a Pibow Coupé 4 case.

-- Ansmann Powerbank 5V / 10.8Ah mini black
+- An Ansmann Powerbank 5V / 10.8Ah mini black

 - A low power consumption USB WiFi adapter

 - An USB Type-A to Micro-A cable (depending on your need)

 - An USB Type-C to Type-C cable (depending on your need)